 - Ecstatic Dance Austin (click here for website and to join email list) meets at Dark Clan Fight Lab, 1106 Smith Road #106 (near 183 and Bolm Rd. in east Austin) on Sundays, 9:30-12:30.
 David Baker and Ellen Evans are the founders and facilitators. $12.

 - Reset meets every Monday, 5:15-6:45 pm, at Dance International, 2417 Buell, in north Austin near Burnet and Steck.
-It was founded and is facilitated by Lisa DeLand, a 5 Rhythms teacher trained by Gabrielle Roth. $15.
+This class was founded and is facilitated by Lisa DeLand, a 5 Rhythms teacher who trained with Gabrielle Roth. $15.

 - Ecstatic Soul Sessions meets Tuesday evenings from 7:30-10 at The High Road.
-Mia E. Pem is the founder and frequent facilitator.
-On the first Tuesday of every month, there’s live music from Spirit Lab Music. $12 per dance, or buy 5 dances for $50 or 10 for $100.
+Mia E. Pem is the founder and a frequent facilitator along with Lisa DeLand, Joel Laviolette, and others, including occasional live music. $12 per dance, or buy 5 dances for $50 or 10 for $100.
 Tribal Joy and Ecstatic Soul Sessions honor each other’s dance cards.

 - Indra’s Awarehouse, 7904 FM 969 (take MLK Blvd. east of Austin), offers ecstatic dance on Thursday nights, 7:30-10 pm, and Sunday nights, 6-9 pm.
 Randi Southard is the founder. $10.

-- Step into Yes, for women only, meets the first Saturday of every month from 10:45 am-1 pm at the Life in the City sanctuary, 205 E. Monroe, off South Congress.
-Created and facilitated by 5 Rhythms teacher Lisa DeLand, Step into Yes includes a facilitated-by-a-dancer creative interlude sandwiched between a warmup and a 5 Rhythms wave.
+- Step into Yes!, for women only, meets the first Saturday of every month from 10:45 am to 1 pm at the Life in the City sanctuary, 205 E. Monroe, off South Congress.
+Doors close at 11:15.
+Created and facilitated by 5 Rhythms teacher Lisa DeLand, Step into Yes! includes a facilitated-by-a-dancer creative interlude sandwiched between two 5 Rhythms waves.
 Sliding scale $15-25.

-- Rhythm Sanctuary is new to Austin, having taken root in the Boulder and Denver area.
-Shannon Gill-Jones is the founder, and Russ Ohlhausen facilitates.
-Dates TBD.
+- Rhythm Sanctuary, having taken root in the Boulder and Denver area, is offering dances monthly in the Austin area.
+Astrologer Shannon Gill-Jones is the founder, and astrologer Russ Ohlhausen facilitates!